Epitalon Peptide Guide: Benefits, Dosing & What to Know

 Multiple cycles over years: Cumulative effects.
 One published case study showed approximately 8 years of biological age reduction based on biomarkers.

 Manage expectations: you won’t “feel” your telomeres getting longer.
 The deeper cellular benefits play out over years.
 What you will feel is better sleep and energy.
-For many people, that alone justifies running it.
+For many people, that’s enough.

 Safety and Side Effects